Terms of Service

 - Subscriptions renew automatically.
 You can cancel any time; cancellation takes effect at the end of the current billing period, and we don't pro-rate partial months.

 - Your notes are yours.
 We only use them to run the Service (storage, backups, export) — we don't sell them, mine them, or train AI on them.
+You can opt to publicly share a note via an unguessable URL, and revoke that share at any time (§6).

 - You can delete your account and all associated notes at any time from your profile — or by emailing us.
 Before you do, request a full export from Options → Download all; the link is one-time and valid for 24 hours.